cravatsc/auto-virtual-fish/README.md

 3. Source this script and either use `funcsave vEnvManager` or add `source ~/.config/fish/functions/vEnvManager.fish` to your `~/.config/fish/config.fish` file

 ## Usage
-To create a new virtual env, from the base directory of your project, run `newenv {envName}`.
+To create a new virtual env, from the base directory of your project, run `newenv <options> {envName}`.
 This will generate a new virtual env that is tied to your project via the .vf file.
+The options are the same as the 'new' command from [virtualfish usage](http://virtualfish.readthedocs.io/en/latest/usage.html#commands)

 When changing into your base directory of a project, the virtual env tied to your project will be activated.
 This will stay activated until you leave the base directory path associated with the env.